icopy-site/awesome/docs/awesome/free-for-dev.md

    * [huboard.com](https://huboard.com/) — Instant project management for your GitHub issues, free for Open Source
    * [Instabug](https://instabug.com) —  A comprehensive bug reporting and in-app feedback SDK for mobile apps.
 Free plan up to 1 app and 1 member.
    * [Ilograph](https://www.ilograph.com/)  — interactive diagrams that allow users to see their infrastructure from multiple perspectives and levels of detail.
 Diagrams can be expressed in code.
 Free tier has unlimited private diagrams with up to 3 viewers.
+   * [Issue Embed](https://issueembed.dev/) - A bug reporting tool for websites to go directly into your Github Issues.
+Free plan for personal repositories with up to 500 issues/month and 10,000 page views/month.
    * [Jira](https://www.atlassian.com/software/jira) — Advanced software development project management tool used in many corporate environments.
 Free plan up to 10 users.
    * [kanbanflow.com](https://kanbanflow.com/) — Board-based project management.
 Free, premium version with more options
    * [kanbantool.com](https://kanbantool.com/) — Kanban board-based project management.
 Free, paid plans with more options